Chapter 1: Between the salt and the leaves

 In truth, the increased patrol should worry Lissa, but her neighbors caused her more problems than any soldier ever did.
 Each person she passed veered around her in order to not get too close, whispering snide comments about the girl who talked to birds.
 Occasionally they would leave threatening messages at the shop or nail them to her front door if they dared to get that close to the woods.

-Being a witch wasn’t a crime, but in a world where only women were witches and men had magic if they managed to convince a witch to train them, power was coveted.
-And any deviance from what was considered “normal” magic, was vilified.
+Being a witch wasn’t a crime, but in a world where only women were witches and men had magic if they stole it or managed to convince a witch to train them, power was coveted.
+Any deviance from what was considered “normal” magic, was vilified.
 Lissa was the weird girl in town.
 The one who made people uncomfortable.

 All because she could talk to birds and that was not normal.